 Radkewich will play a key role in the potential expansion of the College’s track & field facilities.
 Belmont Abbey College has retained CHA Consulting to develop plans for a new facility on campus.

-Founded in 1876 by Benedictine monks, Belmont Abbey College focuses on the development of the whole person in mind, body and spirit.
-Located just 10 miles west of Charlotte, N.C., the College is currently home to more than 1600 students.
-For more information, visit www.belmontabbeycollege.edu.
+Founded in 1876 by Benedictine monks, Belmont Abbey College a small, Catholic, private college focuses on the development of the whole person in mind, body and spirit.
+Located just 10 miles west of Charlotte, N.C., the College currently serves nearly 800 traditional students and more than 600 adult students.